-Migrant children in packed border facilities not being COVID-tested, can't social distance
+Migrant children in Biden's packed border facilities not being COVID-tested, can't social distance

 "These scenes are heartbreaking of course," Sen. Tom Cotton, R-Ark., told "Fox & Friends" on Monday morning.
 "You have young moms and dads with small children sitting under a bridge in the middle of the night waiting to be processed.
 Inside some of these facilities you have small children without even parents there who are sleeping right next to each other in large, you might even call them cages."

-All unaccompanied minors encountered by law enforcement on the southern border are required to be taken in by the government, although Biden officials have said efforts are being made to reunite them with their parents in other countries.
+All unaccompanied minors encountered by law enforcement on the southern border are required to be taken in by the government.
 Meanwhile, the large majority of individual adults are being expelled from the country when they are encountered by law enforcement.

 But in a shift, most family units encountered during February were allowed to stay in the U.S. pending a decision on whether they would be forced to leave.
 This was contrary to January, when the majority were expelled from the U.S. under a Trump-era health order known as Title 42, which is meant to eek people who may pose a coronavirus health risk out of the country.